menaruben/yoru/README.md

     - arena allocator
     - heap allocator
 - some math utilities like an actual modulo function (because C's `%` operator is not a modulo operator but a remainder operator)
-- futures (only working on POSIX compliant OS due to usage of `pthread.h` altough im looking for a more portable solution)
+- futures (POSIX uses pthreads whereas on windows I make use of the win32 api (windows.h))
 - results and errors (need to be properly integrated with the rest of the library)
 - generators sound really cool and interesting!
 I will probably implement them once I am working on the iterators since they are quite similar.
 (TODO)